henry2004y/Vlasiator.jl/docs/src/manual.md

 ### PyPlot Backend

-To trigger the Matplotlib plotting, `using PyPlot`.
+To trigger Matplotlib plotting, `using PyPlot`.
 All the functions with identical names as in Matplotlib accept all possible keyword arguments supported by their Matplotlib counterparts, e.g. font width, font size, colormap, etc.

 !!! warning